By Dr. Chelsea McCracken

 Many other cases involving the sexual abuse of homeschooled children—while they may not meet the legal definition of trafficking—still include elements evocative of trafficking.
 For example, in some cases homeschooling parents have volunteered their children to be raped by an outside party, or have used homeschooling to cover up a rape by an outside party.
 In other cases, homeschool teachers or leaders have forced children to appear in pornography, abducted them, or taken them across state lines in order to sexually assault them.
 Abductors have also claimed to be homeschooling their victims in order to prevent them from seeking an escape from repeated sexual assaults.

 Like other abuse victims, homeschooled children who have been abused by their parents are particularly at risk of being trafficked.
 Elizabeth Thomas was homeschooled and abused by her mother, but after her mother lost custody, Elizabeth’s public school teacher groomed and abducted her.
+Homeschooled teen Serah Bellar was groomed and sexually abused by a couple she asked to help her run away from her sexually abusive family.
 Another homeschooled girl, S., was sexually exploited by a man whom she asked to rescue her from her sexually abusive father.
 J., who was homeschooled and sexually abused by her father, became a victim of sex trafficking at age 16.
 Sex trafficking prevention efforts need to include homeschooled children.

 If you have experienced trafficking, or you believe someone you know has experienced trafficking, you may call the National Human Trafficking Hotline at 1-888-373-7888 to report it.
 This article does not constitute the giving of legal advice.